 Gardeners love Cara for its high levels of resistance to drought, blight, common scab and viruses.
 One of the best hardy growers, the tubers are white and round with shallow pink eyes.
 In the kitchen they are good for baking and chipping.

-This list is just some suggestions for you and we have an entire page for the best roast potato to grow!
+This list is just some suggestions for you - and shows that there is no right or wrong way to pick your potato!
+We have an entire page for the best roast potato to grow!
 Do you agree or disagree with this list?
 We would love to hear about your favourites on our Facebook page.
 Whichever potato you grow will be the best and will taste far better than any bought from a shop and growing your own allows you to try many varieties not widely available to buy for consumption.

 We as a family are so lucky that we get to try so many different varieties and this list is in no way definitive and it does change!
 You can browse our entire collection by cooking type to find something to suit.
 We have lots of information to help you chose which potato to grow, as well as a great FAQ on how to grow potatoes.
 We are here to help at any time with your potato questions.